Matterwiki/Matterwiki/README.md

 <hr/>
 By default Matterwiki uses **Sqlite**, which is a lightweight database management system perfect for an internal wiki.
 If your team size is huge and you need a concurrent and flexible DBMS you can change the config to use **MySQL**.
 As we use `Knex` as a query builder all you have to do use MySQL is to change the db object in `knexfile.js` (found the app root directory).
+Using MySQL requires MySQL 5.6.5 as a minimum.

 1. First [setup MySQL](http://dev.mysql.com/doc/mysql-getting-started/en/#mysql-getting-started-installing)